harness/developer-hub/docs/frequently-asked-questions/harness-delegate-faqs.md

 Yes.
 You might need to install multiple delegates depending on how many deployment tasks you do concurrently, and on the compute resources you are providing to each delegate.
 Typically, you will need one delegate for every 300–500 service instances across your applications.

-In addition to compute considerations, you can enable high availability (HA) for the Harness delegate.
+In addition to compute considerations, you can enable high availability (HA) for the Harness Delegate.
 HA involves installing multiple delegates in your environment.

 For example, in Kubernetes deployments, you can set up two Kubernetes delegates, each in its own pod in the same target Kubernetes cluster.
 To do so, edit the delegate `spec` you download from Harness to have multiple replicas: